codingburgas/2324-space-sprint-project-pda/README.md

 <h2 id="about-the-project">About The Project</h2>

 <p align="justify">
-    PlanetDawn is an ambitious project crafted by a team of dedicated astronomers and tech enthusiasts.
+    PlanetDawn is an ambitious project, crafted by a team of dedicated astronomers and tech enthusiasts.
 Our aim is to redefine the way people engage with the cosmos through immersive experiences and cutting-edge technology.
 With PlanetDawn, users embark on an exhilarating journey to explore the mysteries of the universe, offering captivating insights and breathtaking views of distant worlds.
 </p>
 <p> - Planet Dawn team ❤️</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-<summary>Screenshots</summary>
+<summary>Screenshots of our work</summary>
 <details>
-<summary>Show</summary>
+<summary>Show ⬇️</summary>
 <br>